Last updated on 14 March 2023

-We are going to replace the one current sluice gate with two smaller gates to give greater flexibility in maintaining them and create space to install fish and eel passes.
-The supporting walls for the new gates will be of reinforced concrete for strength and durability.
+The previous single sluice gate has been replaced with two smaller gates to give greater flexibility in operating and maintaining them and to create space to install fish and eel passes through the structure as the previous sluice acted as a barrier to the free passage of fish and eels.

 The waterways in the Lower Lee valley include the River Lee Navigation, Old River Lea, and the Lee Flood Relief Channel (LFRC).
 The LFRC was built between 1949 and 1977 and is designed to carry flood water to reduce the likelihood of flooding in the Lower Lee valley.
 A system of weirs, gates and sluices control water levels in the LFRC.
 These maintain water levels for water supply, navigation, amenity and environmental purposes while allowing flood flows to pass during storm events.